jinantonic/nasa-apod-project/README.md

 <br /><br />
 Living in **Ireland**, we have many cloudy days, which makes it hard to see a clear night sky.
 Thankfully, **NASA** shares breathtaking photos from beyond the night sky — real glimpses into the universe.
 I hope this site can be a place you visit whenever you miss the stars and wonder what lies beyond.
 <br /><br />
-This is the **NASA APOD Project**, a web application that lets you explore space through NASA's Astronomy Picture of the Day (APOD) and other NASA open APIs.
+Welcome to the **NASA APOD Project**, a web application that lets you explore space through NASA's Astronomy Picture of the Day (APOD) and other NASA open APIs.
 Built using **React** for the frontend and **Node.js + Express** for the backend, this project showcases space data in a beautiful and interactive way.
 <br /><br />
 **This project is dedicated to dreamers like me.**
 <br /><br /><br />